 The College is required to submit a claim for payment, supported by relevant evidence of expenditure.
-At the period end total expenditure incurred on the capital project was £70m for which claims have been prepared to determine the level of Capital Grant support payable, at the confirmed intervention rate.
-To date the funding bodies have paid £43.9m, £42.8m of which has been recognised as a deferred grant to be released as appropriate on practical completion of the new build, the balance, £1.1m has already been released to offset project fees paid.
+At the period end total expenditure incurred on the capital project was £71.3m for which claims have been prepared to determine the level of Capital Grant support payable, at the confirmed intervention rate.
+To date the funding bodies have paid £44.6m, £43.5m of which has been recognised as a deferred grant to be released as appropriate on practical completion of the new build, the balance, £1.1m has already been released to offset project fees paid.

-The actual level of grant receivable against the £70m expenditure is £58.4m; therefore the balance still owed, £14.5m, is shown as a deferred grant receivable and a debtor due in more than one year.
+The actual level of grant receivable against the £71.3m expenditure is £58.2m; therefore the balance still owed, £13.6m, is shown as a deferred grant receivable and a debtor due within one year.
+The total grant receivable has been reduced by £1.3m to reflect the lower actual cost of the land purchase for the new STEM centre.